Mary Bell was only ten years old when she committed her first murder — and it wasn't her last.

 Some feel she doesn’t deserve the protection.
 June Richardson, the mother of Martin Brown, told the media, “It’s all about her and how she has to be protected.
 As victims we are not given the same rights as killers.”

 After learning about Mary Bell and the gruesome murders she committed as a child, read the story of teenage serial killer Harvey Robinson.
-Then, have a look at some of the most chilling quotes from history’s worst serial killers.
+Then, have a look at some of the most chilling serial killer quotes.